ameotech-informatics/angular-grid/README.md

 > - **npm install**
 > - **bower install**
     or
-  if you want install individual bower components then bower install --save-dev packagename
+> -  if you want install individual bower components then bower install --save-dev packagename

-  e.g bower install angular-bootstrap  --save-dev in this project ,we some bower-components that are given below:- a)angular b)angular-bootstrap c)angular-route d)bootstrap e)jquery f)jquery-ui
+  > - e.g bower install angular-bootstrap  --save-dev
+  > -in this project ,we some bower-components that are given below:-
+  > -angular
+  > - angular-bootstrap
+  > -angular-route
+  > -bootstrap
+  > -jquery
+  > -jquery-ui

-9)grunt serve
+> -grunt serve
   or
-10)grunt serve --force
+>- grunt serve --force

 ###Directive:- ###